As an Amazon Associate we earn from qualifying purchases.

 However, how much damage a leaking pouch can cause depends on the food you are cooking, the amount of water in the bag, the cooking temperature, and how long it sits in the water before you catch it.
 You can most often salvage your meal if you catch the leak early on.

-What to Do if Sous Vide Bag Leaks?
+What to Do if a Sous Vide Bag Leaks

-If you notice excess water in the bag you are using for sous viding or a murky water bath color, it means a leak.
+If you notice excess water in the bag you are using for sous viding or a murky water bath color, it means a leak occurred.
 Before you solve the issue, ensure the bag is broken, and the water inside it is not just condensation from the cooking food.